jensenbox/rustythook/docs/plan.md

 Tasks:

 - [x] Create a means to generate command line completion scripts for all major shells and operating systems (bash, zsh, fish, powershell)
-- [ ] Update the README to include all the above including the means to install, configure and run
+- [x] Update the README to include all the above including the means to install, configure and run
 - [ ] Update the README to include a section on how to convert from pre-commit to rustyhook
 - [ ] create a command line tool that can be used to convert a pre-commit configuration file to rustyhook configuration file
 - [ ] expand all built in hooks to include all known hooks from https://pre-commit.com/hooks.html
 - [ ] create documentation for the project that can be pushed to github pages using a github action
+- [ ] create a github action to publish the documentation to github pages
 - [ ] enable logging to a file or other outputs other than just stdout
 - [ ] ensure logging levels are configurable and appropriate for all execution steps
 - [ ] enable using rustyhook in this repository as for pre-commit replacement and configure for a rust project